2026 Rotating Car Seat Comparison & Ratings

 Best For: If you start out with the Orbit Baby G5 Infant Seat, this is the natural progression since you already own the base and likely the stroller too.
 The Orbit G5 Toddler Seat gives a caregiver the ability to move the convertible seat from the car to the Orbit stroller, just like they did with the infant seat.

 Comments: A truly innovative seat when it hit the market in 2010, the Orbit Toddler Car Seat hasn’t made any major updates to keep up with their competitors or with consumer demand for higher rear-facing weight limits.
-If you’re past the infant seat stage and want a revolving car seat, the Orbit Toddler Seat may not be ideal since you'd also have to buy the base ($180) in order to make use of the revolving aspect of the car seat.
+If you’re past the infant seat stage and want a revolving car seat, the Orbit Toddler Seat doesn’t make sense since you'd also have to buy the base ($180) in order to make use of the revolving aspect of the car seat.

-With so many choices in his new car seat category, we hope that providing you with the pros and cons of each rotating seat will help you to narrow down your options and make an informed decision!
+With so many choices in this new car seat category, we hope that providing you with facts and experience will help you make an informed decision!